 - Three historical and cross-cultural electives (9 credits): One period course, one composer or genre course, one cross-cultural course (either in World Music or in Popular Music).

 The choice of courses should be made in consultation with an advisor from the Music Department.
 In addition, each student must participate in at least two semesters of credit or non-credit performance experience (either as a member of an ensemble or through private lessons), as approved by the department.

 In order to graduate with departmental honors, a student must maintain a grade point average of 3.5 in the major and 3.3 in the University, pass the Ear-Training and Listening Repertoire requirements with a high score, and produce a final project, recital, or paper deemed worthy of honors.
 The project must be completed for a grade of A- or better to receive honors.
 There are various ways to fulfill the project:

-- A research paper of no less than 40 pages and a public presentation of approximately 20 minutes on their findings.
+- A research paper of no fewer than 40 pages and a public presentation of approximately 20 minutes on their findings.

-- A recital of around 40 minutes (but no less than 30 minutes) with a paper of no less than 15 pages.
-Non-honors majors may still do a senior recital for credit as MUSA4600 Senior Recital Preparation but without it being considered for honors.
+- A recital of around 40 minutes (but no less than 30 minutes) with a paper of no fewer than 15 pages.
+Non-honors majors may still count a senior recital for credit as MUSA4600 Senior Recital Preparation but without it being considered for honors.

 - A composition or set of compositions of no less than 15 minutes.

 Information for First Year Majors and Non-majors